SANTIAGOH22/holbertonschool-shell/basics/README.md

-ls -l read the content of the current directory in a long format
+ls -a Display current directory contents, including hidden files (starting with .).
+Use the long format.